-Veetle for iOS review
+Veetle for iOS devices full review

 Veetle has been around as a video sharing website for some time but hasn't always been iOS friendly, with only a fraction of channels available to iPhone, iPad and iPod touch users.
 Now a dedicated app for both Apple and Android devices aims to fix that.
 On launch users get the option to sign up with email, connect with Facebook or simply 'Try As a Guest.'